-Failed policy refresh and caching
+What happens when a policy refresh fails

-When the client is offline, a user may still need to log in to the machine.
+When the client is offline, e.g. a laptop, or the Active Directory server is unreachable, you still want to use the machine and be able to log in.
 For this purpose, ADSys uses a cache located in /var/cache/adsys.

-Types of cache
+There are 2 types of cache:

-- 1. A cache for the GPO downloaded from the server in directory gpo\cache - 2.
-A cache for the rules as applied by ADSys in directory policies
+- A cache for the GPO downloaded from the server in directory gpo_cache - A cache for the rules as applied by ADSys in policies